COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/Documentation/Installation/Installation.md

 pip3 install jsonpickle
 ```

-#### For installing the Matlab Engine API:
+## Installing the Matlab Engine API
-After Successfully installing python and its libraries, we will install Matlab Engine API to call matlab functions
-from python Scripts.
-The Matlabroot folder is generally found in Program Files Directory of C Drive(C:\Program Files\MATLAB\R2020a)
-in Windows, however the location can change as per preferred choice by user during installation.
+After Successfully installing python and its libraries, we will install Matlab Engine API to call matlab functions from python Scripts.
+The Matlabroot folder is generally found in Program Files Directory of C Drive(C:\Program Files\MATLAB\R2020a) in Windows, however the location can change as per preferred choice by user during installation.

 At a Windows operating system prompt —